desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 > {@include abstract}

+#### Summary

+- Bindings are used to _handle changes to property data_ and reflect these changes elsewhere.
+- Bindings are applied to managed objects, and watch for changes to attached parent objects and their properties.
+- Most commonly, bindings are used to set view properties dynamically, keeping business logic out of the view itself.
+- Bindings can be created using the {@link bound} function, and further configured using methods of the {@link Binding} class.

 ## Overview {#overview}

 In a Desk app, bindings are used to handle changes to property data — for example to update the UI when the state of an activity changes, or when a property of a view model is updated.